 - Sonima.com: The New Science on the Benefits of Yoga

-For a full review of the evidence of over 200 scientific papers, please read the CBR Project White Paper, available here:
+For a full review of the evidence presentation over 200 scientific papers, please read the CBR Project White Paper, available here: